Official Government Website

 Generating Revenue from Endowment Land

-The Land Board and IDL have statutory authority to lease alternative energy resources on approximately 2.5 million acres of endowment land.
+The Land Board and IDL have statutory authority to lease lands for energy projects on approximately 2.5 million acres of endowment land.

-Any individual, company or governmental agency that wishes to develop wind, solar or geothermal energy projects on endowment land must obtain a lease from IDL.
+Any individual, company, or governmental agency that wishes to develop energy projects on endowment land must obtain a lease from IDL.

 Program Contacts